odud-by/uae-fdi-resilience-analysis/README.md

 ## Why This Matters for the UAE (2025–2026)

-The 2025–2026 period is particularly relevant given ongoing uncertainty around global financing conditions, the continued role of oil prices in shaping regional liquidity, and heightened competition for mobile international capital.
+The 2025–2026 period is particularly relevant given ongoing uncertainty around global financing conditions, the continued influence of oil prices on regional liquidity, and heightened competition among investment destinations.

-At the same time, the UAE enters this period with strong structural fundamentals and post-COVID investment momentum.
-Distinguishing between temporary external pressures and more persistent drivers of FDI is therefore critical for avoiding overreaction to short-term shocks, prioritising effective interventions, and communicating a credible investment narrative.
+At the same time, the UAE enters this period with strong structural fundamentals, established investment platforms, and a track record of attracting and retaining foreign capital.
+Distinguishing between temporary external pressures and more persistent drivers of FDI is therefore critical for avoiding overreaction to short-term shocks, prioritising effective interventions, and maintaining a credible investment narrative.

-By framing FDI outcomes as a range of plausible scenarios rather than a single forecast, this analysis aims to support more robust, risk-aware economic decision-making.
+By framing FDI outcomes as a range of plausible scenarios rather than a single forecast, this analysis aims to support more robust and risk-aware economic decision-making.